Webictbyleo/fynejs/README.md

 ## Contributing

-Issues and improvements are welcome in the main X-Tool repository.
-This repo intentionally stays minimal (built artifacts + docs).
+This repo is intentionally minimal (built artifacts + docs).
+For issues and development workflows, use the main X-Tool repository.

 ## License